Jean-Guy Trépanier

-Jean-Guy Trépanier (3 February 1932 – 30 March 2018) was a politician in the Quebec, Canada.
+Jean-Guy Trépanier (3 February 1932 – 30 March 2018) was a politician in Quebec, Canada.
 He served as Member of the Legislative Assembly.

 Early life

 He was born on February 3, 1932, in Shawinigan, Mauricie and was a notary.

 Political career

 Trépanier won a by-election as a Liberal candidate to the Legislative Assembly of Quebec in the district of Saint-Maurice in 1965.
 He was succeeding Judge René Hamel who had recently resigned.

 In 1966 though, he lost against Union Nationale candidate Philippe Demers.